What is the minimum number of drives needed to create a Dynamic Disk Pool?

 Click the Exhibit button.

-Reference: NetApp E-Series hardware manual and port configuration guides.
+Reference: NetApp E-Series hardware setup and configuration guide.

 Click the Exhibit button.